goneall/HomeMonitorPiServer/README.md

 Run the samonitorserver module from the command line with a single parameter containing the GCM API Key obtained from Google (see http://developer.android.com/guide/google/gcm/gcm.html).

 An optional relay server can be setup to relay the GCM messages from a different server.
 See the documentation in the gcmrelay modules for more information.
-The value use_gcm_relay in the samonitorserver determins whether the relay server is used.
+The value use_gcm_relay in the samonitorserver determines whether the relay server is used.

+For the doorbell, the wave file to be played is stored in /etc/samonitor/doorbell.wav